-If the Shareholder is a company for which the distribution is a trading receipt, the gross distribution (including the Irish tax deducted) will form part of its taxable income for self-assessment purposes and the Shareholder may set off the deducted tax against its corporation tax liability.
+Generally, a Shareholder will have no further Irish tax liability in respect of the distribution.
+However, if the Shareholder is a company for which the distribution is a trading receipt, the gross distribution (including the Irish tax deducted) will form part of its taxable income for self-assessment purposes and the Shareholder may set off the deducted tax against its corporation tax liability.

-Redemptions of Shares
+Redemptions and transfers of Shares

 If the Trust redeems Shares held by a non-exempt Irish resident Shareholder, the Trust will deduct Irish tax from the redemption payment made to the Shareholder.
-The Trust will pay this deducted tax to the Irish Revenue Commissioners.
-The amount of Irish tax deducted will be calculated by reference to the gain (if any) which has accrued to the Shareholder on the Shares being redeemed and will be equal to: